tishakbhavsar/cryptography_project/README.md

 ## What's in here

 ```
-peer.py          the Peer class - sockets, the handshake, encryption helpers
-messenger.py     CLI: python messenger.py server | client <host>
-tamper_test.py   a quick sanity check that flipping a bit gets rejected
-keys/            generated automatically the first time you run anything
+Using Library of PyCA/
+├── 01 Messenger (only payload)/         the original plaintext starter (no crypto)
+│   ├── Server/  peer.py + alt_run_server.py
+│   └── Client/  peer.py + alt_run_client.py
+└── 02 Messenger (Handshaking)/          the version with our crypto plugged in
+    ├── Server/  peer.py + alt_run_server.py
+    └── Client/  peer.py + alt_run_client.py
 ```

-`keys/` is gitignored.
+`peer.py` in the `02 Messenger (Handshaking)` folders contains the full crypto: signed-ECDH handshake, AES-128-CBC + HMAC-SHA256 record layer, length-prefixed framing.
+Server and Client copies are identical — same file, two locations, just to keep the original starter layout.

+The `alt_run_*.py` scripts are tiny entry points that figure out the local IP and instantiate a `Peer`.

+When you first run the messenger, it auto-creates a `keys/` folder inside `02 Messenger (Handshaking)/` for the long-term ECDSA identity files. `keys/` is gitignored.
 Public keys can be shared (that's how the two sides know who to trust); private keys never leave the machine that made them.

 ## Setup